MENU

 CP 06-2400

 CP 06-2400 was released in 2013 for muck soil in Florida.
-High tonnage, complete resistance to brown rust (caused by Puccinia melanocephala H. & P. Sydow), and moderate resistance to orange rust (caused by Puccinia kuehnii E. J. Butler) resulted in the cultivar's adoption on approximately 3,600 acres in just a few years after its commercial release.
+High tonnage, complete resistance to brown rust (caused by Puccinia melanocephala H. & P. Sydow), and moderate resistance to orange rust (caused by Puccinia kuehnii E. J. Butler) resulted in the cultivar's adoption on approximately 6,000 acres (1.5% of total sugarcane acreage in Florida) in just a few years after its commercial release.
 It has the Bru1 gene that provides resistance to brown rust.
 Rust resistance is very important in Florida sugarcane due to most of our current commercial cultivars' susceptibility to one or both of the rust diseases and expenses associated with chemical control.
 CP 06-2400 also has moderate to good freeze tolerance and generally no flowering under field conditions, which is typically favored by growers.
 Growers should be aware of a few of the limitations of this cultivar, such as poor germination in wet conditions, relatively lower sucrose concentration, and susceptibility to ratoon stunting disease (RSD) (caused by Clavibacter xyli subsp.
 Xyli Davis).
 More information on CP 06-2400 can be found in Zhao et al. (2015).

 Figure 1.
 CP 06-2400 at early growth stage in muck soil.